Multimodal Markup Document Models for Graphic Design Completion: Experiments

 \subsubsection{Setup}

-We use an internal dataset on graphic design templates, similar to the Crello dataset~\cite{YamaguchiCanvasVAE2021}.
-The design template consists of an ordered set of elements, each associated with an element category, geometric attributes, and design attributes.
-The template also has global attributes such as canvas size.
-We use 800,000 RGBA images of non-textual elements in the design templates for training and 133,267 images from the other templates for evaluation.
+We use an internal dataset of graphic design templates, which is similar to the Crello dataset~\cite{YamaguchiCanvasVAE2021}.
+Each template consists of an ordered set of elements, and each element is associated with an element category, geometric attributes, and design attributes.
+The template also includes global attributes such as canvas size.
+We use 800,000 RGBA images of non-textual elements from these design templates for training and 133,267 images from different templates for evaluation.

-We use the RGB image quantizer from Latent Diffusion Model~\cite{RombachHighresolution2022} trained on the OpenImages dataset~\cite{KuznetsovaOpen2020}, which is mainly composed of photographs, as a baseline.
-Specifically, we use the quantizer with the scaling factor $f=16$ and the codebook size $Z=16,384$ based on the balance between the reconstruction quality and the resulting token length.
-We finetune the quantizer for 100,000 steps on our dataset using the techniques explained in \cref{sec:image_quantizer} to adapt it to RGBA images.
-For further analysis, we finetune the quantizer solely using RGB images without special techniques, which we denote by \emph{Ours-RGB}.
-We apply an off-the-shelf background removal tool to convert RGB images to RGBA images for comparison.
-We use Rembg~\cite{GatisRembg2020} with the IS-Net model~\cite{QinHighly2022} for this purpose.
+We finetune a baseline RGB tokenizer for 100,000 steps, following the techniques explained in \cref{sec:image_tokenizer}, to adapt it to RGBA images.
+For the baseline tokenizer, we adopt the one from the Latent Diffusion Model (LDM-VQ)~\cite{RombachHighresolution2022} trained on the OpenImages dataset~\cite{KuznetsovaOpen2020}, which is primarily composed of photographs.
+Specifically, we use the tokenizer with the scaling factor $f\!=\!16$ and the codebook size $Z\!=\!16{,}384$, balancing reconstruction quality and the resulting token length.
+For further analysis, we finetune the tokenizer solely on RGB images without additional techniques, referred to as \emph{Ours-RGB}.
+As an additional baseline without the specialized tokenizer, we convert RGB images into RGBA using an off-the-shelf background removal tool, Rembg~\cite{GatisRembg2020} with IS-Net~\cite{QinHighly2022}.

-We evaluate the quantizers using the mean squared error (MSE) for RGB and alpha channels and the reconstruction Fr\'echet Inception Distance (rFID) for RGB images, which computes the distance between the feature distributions of the original and reconstructed images.
-We convert the RGBA images generated by our quantizer to RGB images by alpha compositing on a white background for RGB-based metrics.
+We evaluate the tokenizers using mean squared error (MSE) for both the RGB and alpha channels, as well as reconstruction Fr\'echet Inception Distance (rFID) for RGB images, which measures the distance between the feature distributions of the original and reconstructed images.
+For RGB-based metrics, we convert the RGBA images generated by our tokenizer to RGB by alpha compositing them onto a white background.